-Naturopathic services provide patients access to proven natural and traditional healing methods under the care of a licensed primary care physician (DC or MD who has completed additional training in the modalities listed).
+Naturopathic services provide patients access to proven natural and traditional healing methods under the care of a licensed primary care physician (DC who has completed additional training in the modalities listed).
 If you and your doctor agree, one or more of these natural healing methods may form a part of your treatment plan.

 Plant-based supplements, tinctures and topical applications that assist the body in healing.
 These may include either western or oriental herbal formulas with time-honored traditional healing applications for various symptoms and conditions.